DNXBAN001/Lumko-HS/README.md

     - Show message when the user is trying to signup with an email that is already in us (email must be unique)
     - Compare password and confirmPassword, show message if they do not match
     - Fix the isLoading implementation for the signup button
+    - Add on the action the functionality for first creating the table if it doesn't exist, creating the table, then inserting the users follow
+    - Fix the userRole, ansure the first user to signup is "admin", then "applicant"

 ## 12 Aug 2024 (02h53)
 11. Forgot Password Page